-Vineyard 36 is a partnership between two NHL players and former teammates on the Carolina Panthers, Cam Ward and Tim Gleason and founder of Napa based Tobacco Road Cellars, Jason Earnest.
-Cam enjoyed a long career with the Carolina Hurricanes as goalie before being traded to the Chicago Blackhawks where he continues to play.
-Tim also played for many years as a defense-man for the Caroline Hurricanes as well as several other teams before retiring from the NHL in 2015.
+Vineyard 36 is a partnership between two NHL players and former teammates on the Carolina Hurricanes, Cam Ward and Tim Gleason and founder of Napa based Tobacco Road Cellars, Jason Earnest.
+For reference, a ‘caniac’ is a hard-core Carolina Hurricanes fan.
+Cam enjoyed a long career with the Carolina Hurricanes as goalie before being traded to the Chicago Blackhawks and then the Charlotte Checkers before joining the Carolina Hurricanes for one day so he could retire as a member of that team (2019).
+Tim also played for many years as a defenseman for the Caroline Hurricanes as well as several other teams before retiring from the NHL in 2015.
 Cam and Tim were introduced to Jason through their mutual interest in the wines of Tobacco Road Cellars.

-Vineyard 36 does not own vineyards – rather they source fruit from exceptional sites and instead of focusing on vineyard designate wines – attention is on creating the best wines possible based on the fruit they have to work with.
-Through Jason they have established close relations with Andy Beckstoffer and source from several of his vineyards including Georges III in Rutherford and the Orchard Avenue Vineyard, located just north of the city of Napa and known for its premium Merlot.
+The name Vineyard 36 was created by combining the two men’s jersey numbers: Ward #30 and Gleason #6.
+Vineyard 36 does not own vineyards, rather they source fruit from exceptional sites.
+Instead of creating vineyard designate wines, they focus on crafting the best possible wines from the grapes each year.
+Through Jason, they established close relations with Andy Beckstoffer and source from several of his vineyards including Georges III in Rutherford and the Orchard Avenue Vineyard, located just north of the city of Napa which is known for its premium Merlot.

-After graduating, Keith came to Napa and worked his first harvest at Cakebread.
-From there he worked at Gundlach Bundschu winery (the oldest continuously operating family owned winery in the state of California) in neighboring Sonoma County (Keith is currently their winemaker).
+After graduating, Keith came to Napa and worked his first harvest at Cakebread Cellars.
+From there he worked at Gundlach Bundschu winery (the oldest continuously operating family-owned winery in the state of California) in neighboring Sonoma County (Keith is currently their winemaker).
 And later a wine maker friend referred him to a position at Vineyard 29 in St. Helena where he is currently their Director of Winemaking.

 Vineyard 36 was originally made at Judd’s Hill Winery but since Keith took over winemaking has been moved to the world class and state of the art production facility at Vineyard 29.

 The Vineyard 36 Foundation 2016 Red Blend is primarily Merlot (98% Merlot; 2% Cabernet Sauvignon).
 A captivating and layered bouquet draws one in immediately with its sweet aromatics (both fruit and dessert spices) including raspberry and brown sugar, cinnamon and hints of tobacco leaf.
-Flavors of blackberry and boysenberry.
-But what really stands out with this wine is the texture – a tannin profile that coats the palate from start to finish softly – a chalkiness if you will.
-The finish is lengthy, not about the grip of structure but rather about the suppleness, a soft texture that persists for some time.
-Very approachable young.
+This bottling offer flavors of blackberry and boysenberry.
+But what really stands out with this wine is the texture, featuring a tannin profile that coats the palate from start to finish softly with a chalkiness if you will.
+The finish is lengthy and is not about the grip of structure but rather about the suppleness, a soft texture that persists for some time.
+It is very approachable young.

 The 2016 Vineyard 36 Cabernet Sauvignon shows red and darker fruits on the bouquet including a hint of spicy plum and currant.
-As the wine breathes a sweetness of fruit begins showing along with a dark chocolate component.
-Very balanced on the palate offering red and dark fruits.
-The finish features a noticeable grip of tannins – not muscular but certainly long lasting.
-Also excellent acidity with a mouth watering and lively finish.
+As the wine breathes a sweetness of fruit is revealed along with a dark chocolate component.
+It is very balanced on the palate, offering red and dark fruits.
+The finish features a noticeable grip of tannins which are not muscular but certainly long lasting.
+Also, excellent acidity with a mouthwatering and lively finish.
 This is a nicely balanced offering.

 Vineyard 36 also produces an extremely limited wine, Black Aces.
-2016 was the first vintage – it is a barrel selection from the best lots of wine chosen from that year’s vintage.
-2016 was the first vintage of this wine – initially this was a 3 barrel blend, whittled down to only 2 barrels.
+2016 was the first vintage; it is a barrel selection from the best lots of wine chosen from that year’s vintage.
+2016 was the first vintage of this wine and that year it this was a 3-barrel blend, whittled down to only 2 barrels.
 This wine is highly allocated and typically the majority of its minuscule production goes to club members.

 The 2016 Vineyard 36 Black Aces is dark crimson in the glass; the wine offers dark and seductive aromas – powerful fruit with plenty of aromatic depth including plum, blackberry, black licorice, and a distinctive dessert spice nuance (mocha, chocolate brownies).
-Immediately noticeable on the palate is the density, yet also a suppleness, a wine that is highly enjoyable just for its seamless texture across the palate.
-And like with their other wines, if one looks closely you can make out all the lines on the label representing skate marks on ice.
+Immediately noticeable on the palate is the density, yet also a suppleness; in addition to its overall character, this is a wine that is highly enjoyable simply for its seamless texture across the palate.
+And like with their other wines, if one looks closely, you can make out all the lines on the label representing skate marks on ice.